Fundamental theorems

 3. Theorems are at the heart of mathematics and play a central role in its aesthetics.

-Theorems present the message immediately and leave reasoning after.
-The direct narration puts reason first and the results after that.
+Theorems present the message immediately and leave reasoning for later.
+The direct narration puts reason first and the results later.

 • How does direct narration transform into fast narration?